-- Fruit: Clementines, bananas, apples, and grapes are perfect choices for long flights because they have natural sugars, are refreshing, and easy to eat.
+- Fruit: Clementines, bananas, apples, and grapes are perfect choices for long flights because they have natural sugars, are refreshing, and are easy to eat.
 We also love dried fruit because it is easy to keep fresh and won’t bruise in your bag.
 Plus many of these are high in vitamin C and will help keep you healthy on the flight.

 - Dried or raw vegetables: Opt for a sturdy veggie that is great raw.
 Celery, carrots, broccoli, and cauliflower are all great picks.
 Pair it up with your favorite nut butter or salsa but make sure it follows TSA guidelines.

 - Jerky: Perky Jerky is our go-to for high protein and lower fat jerky.
 It has slightly less sodium than regular jerky too.

 - If you like chocolate then bring a small bar of your favorite kind on the plane.
 I love the dark chocolate wedges from Trader Joe’s.
 These are perfect individual sizes to take on your flight.

 Drink A LOT of Water

 It seems like a given but once you board your international flight it’s easy to start taking advantage of the free soft drinks, coffee, wine, and beer, but keeping up with your water intake is the most important.

 One way to make sure you are drinking enough is to bring your own empty water bottle through security and fill it up once on the other side.
-You can also purchase a large one in the airport but prepare to pay about $5 for it.
+You can also purchase a large one at the airport but prepare to pay about $5 for it.

 Pack Your Toothbrush in Your Carry-On

 After sleeping or eating brush your teeth to give yourself a refresh.
-Sometimes airlines have disposable ones they provide in the bathroom but don’t bank on them because every international flight, we’ve taken these go fast!
+Sometimes airlines have disposable ones they provide in the bathroom but don’t bank on them because on every international flight, we’ve taken these go fast!

 Check the Airline Menu Before Leaving